surioalex13-maker/EcommerceApi/API_TEST_CASES.md

 - [ ] Filter endpoints work for category, name, and price
 - [ ] Input validation catches all invalid data
 - [ ] Sample data loads correctly (12 products)

----

-**Testing completed successfully**: All endpoints tested and validated in accordance with Laboratory 7 requirements.